×

 4. Cost Management and Budgeting

 Adding BIM to your architectural firm will improve the cost management and budgeting process.
 A well-formed BIM implementation strategy will provide detailed and real-time information on the project.
 It is essential for the right budgeting and cost planning.
 This will include various data like quantities, specifications, and schedules.
-Besides this, BIM tools also have a tracking feature, which will help you make informed decisions that align with the financial constraints.
+Besides this, BIM tools also have a tracking feature, which will help you make informed decisions that align with any the financial constraints.

 5. On-Time Delivery